kravciak/container-resources-policy/README.md

 ## Container resources policy

-This policy is designed to enforce constraints on the resource requirements  of Kubernetes containers.
+His policy is designed to enforce constraints on the resource requirements  of Kubernetes containers.
 It follows a two-step verification process: initially checking whether the container has defined resource requirements, and subsequently ensuring that these resources fall within the permissible range